Levi ben Japheth

-Levi distinguishes between the views, in regard to the calendar, of the earlier and the later Rabbinites, and counts Saadia, whom he frequently attacks with the utmost violence, among the latter.
-In the treatise on tzitzit Levi says that he drew his material from the works of his father and of his predecessors.
+Levi distinguishes between the views, in regard to the calendar, of the earlier and later Rabbinites and counts Saadia, whom he frequently attacks, among the latter.
+In a treatise on tzitzit, Levi says that he drew his material from the works of his father and his predecessors.
 He excuses the inadequacy of treatment marking some parts of the work on the ground of the lack of sources and of the various trials and sicknesses he had suffered during its composition.

 Levi's "Muqaddimah," an introduction to the pericopes of the Pentateuch, is no longer in existence.
 A fragment, on Deut. i., of the Hebrew translation of Moses ben Isaiah Firuz was in the Firkovich collection and was published by Pinsker, but was lost during the Crimean war.
 He wrote also a short commentary on the Earlier Prophets, a fragment of which, covering the first ten chapters of Joshua, still exists (Brit.
 Mus.
 Or.
 No. 308).
 Steinschneider believes it possible that Levi was also the author of the short commentary on Psalms found in the British Museum (No. 336).
 According to Ali ben Sulaiman, Levi made a compendium of the lexicon "Agron" of David ben Abraham; however, this is contested by Abu al-Faraj, who asserts that the compendium was prepared by David himself.